Things to Consider When Naming Multiple Beneficiaries

 Life Insurance Assistance from an Experienced Agent

 Life insurance is a significant investment.
 Setting up a policy requires important decisions about complex issues that can affect how the payout is distributed after your death.
-Our experienced agents at Agency Final Expense Solutions (AFES) in Shelbyville, Kentucky is here to help with every aspect of your life insurance policy, from finding the right policy, to naming beneficiaries, to determining how proceeds are distributed.
+Our experienced agents at Agency Final Expense Solutions (AFES) in Big Stone Gap, Virginia is here to help with every aspect of your life insurance policy, from finding the right policy, to naming beneficiaries, to determining how proceeds are distributed.